SQL Driver vs ORM

 A SQL Adapter allows you to connect and manipulate SQL Databases in a specific programming language.
-Object Relational Mapper abstracts away the need for SQL code in the project and is an additional layer on top of an SQL Adapter, but I would argue the need to have a good understanding of SQL is still required when using ORM and doesn't allow the developer to just rely on object mapping alone.
+An Object Relational Mapper abstracts away the need for SQL code in the project and is an additional layer on top of a SQL Adapter, but I would argue the need to have a good understanding of SQL is still required when using ORM and doesn't allow the developer to just rely on object mapping alone.

 import psycopg